alexcasey92/Phase_2_Housing_Project/README.md

 Further investigation into sought after ZIP codes is warranted.
 Researching commuting time to downtown Seattle, and schools could be a good indicator, with better connected properties and homes near high-achieving schools potentially being valued higher.

+More advanced models exist which may prove to be more accurate in predicting home values.
+Ensemble methods like gradient boosted decision trees would likely improve our prediction accuracy.

 ## For More Information

 Please review my full analysis in my [Jupyter Notebook](./technical_notebook.ipynb) or my [presentation](./DS_Project_Presentation.pdf).